erSubhashThapa/100daysofcode/r2-log.md

   }
   ```

   I thought maybe the OP left out some information because this was simple, and I was right.
-They Also want to the gradient to be uniform between the parent and the child.
+They also want the gradient to be uniform between the parent and the child.

   ![screenshot](log_imgs/css_5-18.PNG)

-  I looked around for some ideas but nothing I can up with panned out so I posted it on twitter.
+  I looked around for some ideas but nothing I came up with panned out so I posted it on twitter.

   ### But then I did figure it out!